XXII Corps (Union army): XXII Corps

 A Corps is a grouping of two to six divisions, providing a level of the chain of command typically commanded by a major general.
 Corps were first created by an Act of Congress on July 17, 1862, but Major General George B. McClellan had instituted them in the spring of 1862.
 Before this time, the formations were known as either "Wings" or "Grand Divisions".
 Most Corps came under the operational command of an Army, but the XXII Corps did not.

 XXII Corps was formed as a Corps under the Department of Washington on February 2, 1863.
 As was tradition, its commanders doubled as commanders of the Department of Washington.
 During its time, many of the regiments that were fought out arrived to reconstitute and would then be transferred back out, most of them from or to the Army of the Potomac.

 Battles

 Mosby's Raids

-During the time of existence of the 43rd Battalion Virginia Cavalry, better known as Mosby's Rangers, Mosby's Command, or Mosby's Raiders, commanded by Colonel John S. Mosby, made many forays in the area known as Mosby's Confederacy which extended from Loudoun County to Fairfax County, Virginia.
+During the time of existence of the 43rd Battalion Virginia Cavalry, better known as Mosby's Rangers, Mosby's Command, or Mosby's Raiders, commanded by Colonel John S. Mosby, made many forays in the area known as Mosby's Confederacy which extended from Loudoun County to Fairfax County.
 Many of the raids it performed came into the area protected by XXII Corps, and many skirmishes with Brigadier General William Gamble's Cavalry Division, as well as various other XXII Corps units.
 During its reign, Mosby's Raiders captured Brigadier General Edwin H. Stoughton (then commanding the 2nd Vermont Brigade), cut telegraph wires during Early's Valley Campaign and numerous raids against rail lines and supply stations.